 Some older adults are conned into thinking that they’ll “win big.”
 The problem?
 Swindlers deceive their victims into believing that they must first pay to succeed.

-For victims to receive their share of the winnings, these scams require them to pay sweepstakes fees first.
+To receive their share of the winnings, victims are required to pay sweepstakes fees first.
 In addition, scammers claim that a payment is required to enter a weekly lottery drawing, but of course, there is no lottery.

-A popular type of puzzle scam involves having the person solve a simple puzzle to enter a contest to win a considerable sum of money.
+A popular type of puzzle scam involves having the person solve a simple puzzle to enter a contest for a substantial sum of money.
 Multiple entries are required to complete the process, starting with small amounts.
-But these “entry fees” rise as the older adult advances to the following levels, until they’ve spent hundreds or thousands of dollars.
+But these “entry fees” increase as the older adult advances to the next level, until they’ve spent hundreds or thousands of dollars.

-Another type of puzzle scam, where free Sudoku and other puzzle games are promised, causes malware to be installed on the older adult’s computer.
+Another type of puzzle scam, in which free Sudoku and other puzzle games are promised, installs malware on the older adult’s computer.
 The malware collects sensitive financial and personal information and transmits it to the scammer.

 In this scam targeting seniors, scammers contact victims by posing as employees of a reputable government organization, such as Medicare, the IRS, or the Social Security Administration.